opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 If more than one itinerary begins or ends with same trip, filter out one of those itineraries so that only one remains.

 Trips are considered equal if they have same id and same service day.
 Non-transit legs are skipped during comparison.
 Before filtering, trips are sorted by their generalized cost.
-Algorithm loops through list from top to bottom.
-If itinerary matches from any other itinerary from above, it is removed from list.
+The algorithm loops through the list from top to bottom.
+If an itinerary matches from any other itinerary from above, it is removed from list.